 Often consisting of blue-chip companies, high-dividend stocks, bonds, low-risk fixed income investments, and additional less risky investments, conservative investing portfolios aim to produce returns that protect capital and outpace inflation.
 In other words, conservative investments pursue stability and protection from market fluctuations, instead of the larger returns that aggressive investing strategies target.

-Conservative vs. Aggressive Investments
+Conservative vs Aggressive Investments

 The opposite of conservative investing — which is sometimes also known as defensive investing — is aggressive investing.
 While conservative investing focuses on protecting capital and producing income in some cases, aggressive investing aims to earn the highest returns.
 For some investors, that means a growth-focused investment portfolio, which could consist of investments that have a higher risk but a higher potential for reward (i.e., high returns).

 Whether an investor chooses a conservative or aggressive path and how they build an investment portfolio depends on a number of factors.
 In general, conservative investing is more popular among those nearing retirement or who are on a fixed income.
 Aggressive investing is more commonly recommended to those who are younger and have years of earning power left, and those who are more risk tolerant.

 When Do Conservative Investments Make Sense?

 Investors who want to protect their capital and don’t mind the tradeoff of potentially lower returns are a natural fit for conservative investing.

 This could describe an investor who has a mortgage or other debt who can’t withstand a large loss.
-Or an individual who is nearing retirement, or another circumstance that results in relying on a fixed income, who can’t afford to chase returns.
+Or it could be an individual who’s nearing retirement, or another circumstance that results in relying on a fixed income, who can’t afford to chase returns.
 Conservative investing also aligns with those who wish to attempt to stabilize their investments during a time of economic distress or market turbulence.

 For instance, at any age, an investor may have a lower risk tolerance than someone with the same finances, thanks to personal investing beliefs or other differences.
 Another consideration is time horizon.

 In investing parlance, risk tolerance refers to the amount of risk investors are willing to take with their investments.
 In other words, it’s how comfortable investors are with losing money.

 Investors with high risk tolerance generally invest more aggressively, which often means a portfolio consisting of a high percentage of stocks.
 The higher the percentage of stocks as opposed to more stable investments, like bonds, ups the risk because of the volatility associated with the stock market.

 • Conservative risk tolerance focuses on protecting capital with the understanding that lower returns are likely.

-Moderate risk tolerance balances risk with reward, seeking to earn returns while protecting capital, but less strongly than a conservative investor’s approach.
+• Moderate risk tolerance balances risk with reward, seeking to earn returns while protecting capital, but less strongly than a conservative investor’s approach.

-Conservative investing comes into play when aligning financial goals and time horizon.
+Conservative investing comes into play when aligning financial goals and time horizons.
 For example, investors who have reached the end of their time horizon for funding a certain goal could switch from an aggressive strategy to a more conservative strategy.

-Another example: If investors have a short time horizon, they may not be able to withstand market volatility so they might be advised to invest more conservatively.
+Another example: If investors have a short time horizon, they may not be able to withstand market volatility, so they might be advised to invest more conservatively.